 Aquamantys™ bipolar sealers use proprietary Transcollation™ technology, combining radiofrequency (RF) energy and saline to provide haemostatic sealing of soft tissue and bone without the smoke or char found in other methods.
 The combination of RF energy and saline allows the device to operate at approximately 100˚C — nearly 200˚C less than traditional electrosurgical devices.
 By controlling bleeding, the Aquamantys has been shown to significantly reduce the incidence of haematoma and reduce surgical time in a variety of procedures, and may reduce the need for haemostatic agents.
+Learn how to setup.

-Use in Hip Arthroplasty
+Use in Hip Arthoplasty

 Aquamantys bipolar sealers are sterile, bipolar electrosurgical devices intended to be used in conjunction with the AEX and Aquamantys pump generators for delivery of RF energy and saline for haemostatic sealing and coagulation of soft tissue and bone at the operative site.